 Fluorescent lights produce light when an electrical current passes through mercury vapor.
 This type of light is available in normal fluorescent tubes and compact fluorescent lights (CFL).
 CFLs pack more light into a smaller package.
 Some types of fluorescent lights are known as high-output (HO).

-When you’re looking at fluorescent lights, you’ll want to check the lumens as well as the spectrum.
+When looking at fluorescent lights, you’ll want to check the lumens and the spectrum.

 Pros: